Bradstock/bradstock-production/src/pages/logistics.md

     &amp; breakfast for campers.<br>Unlike other festivals, you can also bring your own snacks, drinks &amp; meals to Bradstock ... we only ask that you clean up after yourself - leaving the camp better than you found it!
-- template: text-area
-  component: text_area
-  text_area: |-
-    We have multiple food vendors at Bradstock.

-    The US Coast Guard offers a basic menu of burgers & dogs, as well as breakfast for campers on Sunday morning.

-    Food trucks are also onsite offering various items for lunch, dinner & breakfast for campers.

-    Unlike other festivals, you can also bring your own snacks, drinks & meals to Bradstock ... we only ask that you clean up after yourself - leaving the camp better than you found it!
-  text_center: false
 - template: tag
   component: tag
   tag: directions